DP&L Inc.: History

 The Hills and Dales Railway Company bought Dayton's two competing electric utilities and merged them as the Dayton Power and Light Company, which was incorporated in 1911 under the laws of Ohio.
 DP&L was the principal subsidiary of DPL providing approximately 99% of DPL's total consolidated revenue and approximately 92% of DPL's total consolidated asset base.
 DPL and its subsidiaries employed over 1,500 people as of January 31, 2008.
 Prior to 2000, DP&L also distributed natural gas within its service area; its gas operations were divested in the fall of 2000 to Vectren, an Evansville, Indiana-based company that formed earlier that year.
 DPL was acquired by AES in 2011.
 The transaction was valued at $4.7 billion and it enabled AES to acquire all of the outstanding shares of DPL for $3.5 billion in cash, or $30 per share.

 In 2018, DP&L, aiming at a restructure of the company, announced that 160 jobs (60 in Ohio and 100 in Indiana) would be cut in the second quarter of the fiscal year.
 DP&L would also shut down two coal plants it operated in Southern Ohio, J.M.
 Stuart and Killen.
 Later that year, DP&L announced it would invest up to $1 million to support the installation of electric vehicle charging stations within its coverage territory in Ohio.

 On February 24, 2021, Dayton Power & Light was rebranded as AES Ohio, although retaining its prior name for legal purposes.

 Operations within Puerto Rico

 Following the aftermath of Hurricane Maria in 2017, DP&L began taking an active role in America's recovery efforts; working alongside AES to renovate the central power grid that was damaged by the storm.

-Currently, AES and DP&L have provided Puerto Rico with 6 megawatts of battery based storage units, provided by its Tait Energy Storage Station, in order to expedite the recovery process.
-Additionally, DP&L would also play a role in AES’ proposed construction of a series of autonomous “micro-grids”.
-The goal of said micro-grids would be to provide reserve power to small public locations, such as schools and hospitals.
-These grids, if greenlit, would be equipped with solar panels and powered by batteries, thereby alleviating the island's dependency on imported fossil fuels.